 I talk a bit about the pros and cons of each in my starter guide to engraving.

 What is the Easiest Way to Engrave Metal?

-I have a Cricut Maker and so that’s what I love to use to engrave metal.
-In Cricut Design Space I can create any design I like and then engrave it with great results.
+I have a Cricut Maker, and so that’s what I love to use to engrave metal.
+In Cricut Design Space, I can create any design I like and engrave it with great results.